Top 100 Golf Courses I’ve Played (2026 Rankings + Insights)

 I’ve always been a collector.
-Sports cards and memorabilia, especially, and of course lots of golf things – logo balls, markers, shirts from the courses I play and so on.
+Sports cards and memorabilia, especially, and of course lots of golf things – logo balls, markers, apparel from the courses I play and so on.

 Back in 2017 I built my own golf ball cabinet to hold over 200 golf balls, which I chronicled in an article for others hoping to do the same (link to article 1/2).
 Over time I’ve filled it out, other than the tees that I didn’t get in straight enough to hold balls (I still need to fix those), and have been replacing with better courses as I’ve gone along.